grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/01 API load testing.md

 };
 ```

-When running a k6 test, the test output informs whether the test passes ✅ or fails ❌ on threshold failures.
-All the threshold passes for the test run.✓ or fails ✗ on threshold failures.
-All the threshold passes for the test run.
+When k6 runs a test, the test output indicates whether the metrics were within the thresholds, ✅, or whether they crossed them, ❌.
+In this output, the test met both thresholds.

 ```bash
 ✓ http_req_duration..............: avg=104.7ms  min=101.87ms med=103.92ms max=120.68ms p(90)=107.2ms  p(95)=111.38ms